TheSphynxoid/TheSphynxoid/README.md

 ### SUMMARY:

 Passionate and multi-disciplined software developer with 8+ years of experience in various programming languages and frameworks.
-Holder of professional certificates in Cybersecurity (Google), DevOps (IBM), and RISC-V Toolchain Optimization (LinuxFoundation).
+Holder of professional certificates in Cybersecurity (Google).
 Committed to continuous learning and enhancing both personal skills and the technical environment.

 ### TECHNICAL SKILLS: